epiphyllum/magnet-pattern/PITCHME.md

 ### Magnet Pattern use case

-The `Magnet Pattern` is an alternative to standard Scala method overloading that overcomes some of its issues.
+The `Magnet Pattern` is an alternative to Scala method overloading that overcomes some of its issues.

 Overloading the `render` method the standard way
 ```
 class MyClass {
    def render(i: Int) : String = ???
    def render(i: Double) : String = ???
 }

 ```